jimshowalter/architecture-enforcer/README.md

 To run this tool with SampleTarget1.yaml, just change 2 to 1 in the above command.

-For large codebases, this tool requires lots of memory.
-Make sure you provide enough.

-For large codebases, this tool can take 30+ seconds to run, even when given lots of memory.
+For large codebases, this tool requires lots of memory and can take a minute or more to run (the overhead is almost entirely due to pf-CDA, which has a difficult job).

 ## Command-line Arguments ###